Last Updated on January 26, 2023 by Celeste.

-Over the past few weeks, I’ve received a lot of messages from readers wondering what travelling in Greece with kids during corona is like.
+Over the past few weeks, I’ve received a lot of messages from readers wondering what traveling in Greece with kids during corona is like.
 In this post, I sum up my personal experiences.

 Travel in Greece with kids during Corona